xenit-eu/helm-alfresco/README.md

   ```
 * Description: If you use an image that is not public. then you can create dockerconfigjson secrets on your cluster and
   reference them here.
-#### `share.ingress.rule.enabled`
+#### `share.ingress.enabled`
 * Required: false
 * Default: `true`
-* Description: this will enable/disable the ingress http rule for alfresco share.
+* Description: this will enable/disable the ingress for alfresco share.
 By default this rule will forward calls to /share to share-service:30100
 ### Active MQ

 #### `mq.adminLogin`